 There are times, however, when I have to channel my inner bull, such as at TB testing when we have to ask the whole group to do something unpleasant.
 Cows are extremely sensitive to unfamiliar sights, smells and sounds and a vet’s arrival brings all three.
 One of the many things that I appreciate about our herd though is their ability to forgive and to not associate us with events like TB testing.
 Cows teach us to be aware of our manifestations, they see through our ‘front’ and connect to and engage with our essence, without judging – which is truly affirming.

 We think that our milk is delicious and a whole food in itself, which changes seasonally and daily as the farming year turns and the cows graze the varied pasture, foraging in the hedgerow, bingeing on crab apples or eating the field diversity conserved as forage in the winter.
 Sensitive cheesemaking can accentuate these daily nuances, and we see that in the store when grading a year’s cheese.
 There is a band width of flavours in Hafod, which means that no two batches taste the same but each cheese tastes of this farm, its unique ecosystem and the community existing here.
-The cheese is the result of a myriad of intimate interactions, and I am mindful that the cows should never be seen as units of production but instead as a part of this farm community, just as we are.
+The cheese is the result of a myriad of intimate interactions and the cows should never be seen as ‘units of production’ but as the physical and emotional constant that weaves us and this natural and managed landscape together.